 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 - organic popcorn

 Fill container with about 2″ of potting soil.
+Make certain that the container has drainable holes to allow excess water to escape.
 Scatter popcorn over the soil.
-In this case, don’t worry about overcrowding the seeds.
+In this case, don’t worry about overcrowding the seeds – the wee corn sprouts don’t mind being crowded.
 You want the seeds to be in a pretty solid single layer on top of the soil, as pictured below.

 Cover popcorn with a layer of potting soil about 1″ thick.
 Water thoroughly and close the plastic lid.
 This helps to retain moisture until the popcorn shoots sprout.

 Place in a sunny window, being sure to use a drainage container underneath it to capture moisture.
 In two or three days you’ll see tiny popcorn shoots starting to appear.
 At this point, you’ll want to open the lid to give the growing corn sprouts room to grow.
 Watch the growing popcorn shoots carefully and water as needed to keep the soil damp but not overly wet.